The Future of B2B Networking: 2026 Trends and Predictions for Outbound Sales Leaders

 - Strong B2B connections are built through trust, consistency, and value-driven engagement—not cold pitches.
 Buyers respond to advisors, not sales scripts.

 - Yes.
-Hybrid and in-person B2B networking events remain powerful for building relationships, with 81% of attendees citing networking as their top event goal.
+Hybrid and in-person B2B networking events remain powerful for building relationships, with 71% of attendees stating that they are the most effective way to learn about new products and services.

 Which platforms drive the most B2B networking results?